wechaty/docusaurus/docusaurus/docs/puppet-providers/gitter.md

 </TabItem>
 </Tabs>

-To get to know the details about how it works, please feel free to read the source code of our chatbot, it has been open-sourced at https://github.com/wechaty/friday/, and here are some entries that good to start with:
+To get to know the details about how it works, please feel free to read the source code of our chatbot, it has been open-sourced [here](https://github.com/wechaty/friday/), and here are some entries that good to start with:

 - [Create a Wechaty instance with Gitter Puppet](https://github.com/wechaty/friday/blob/c73f0647f7a03c5e10ee5745fc4bc2d818456e85/src/bots/gitter/bot.ts#L14-L21)
 - [Create a Wechaty instance with Donut Puppet](https://github.com/wechaty/friday/blob/c73f0647f7a03c5e10ee5745fc4bc2d818456e85/src/friday/bot.ts#L23-L26)